kriskowal/lode/README.md

 `lode` is an alternate executable that runs CommonJS modules in packages.
-The packages of modules are asynchronously loaded and statically linked.  `lode` discovers the package that contains your main module and asynchronously prepares all of the modules in that package and all of the packages that that package depends on through declarations in each package's `package.json` descriptor.
+The packages of modules are asynchronously loaded (from files or the web) and statically linked.  `lode` discovers the package that contains your main module and asynchronously prepares all of the modules in that package and all of the packages that that package depends on through declarations in each package's `package.json` descriptor.

+You can look at the static linkage of any package, including NPM packages, by running `lodown`:

+    $ lodown test.zip
+    {
+        "main": ".../test.zip#/",
+        "capabilities": [...]
+        "packages": {...},
+        "warnings": [...]
+    }

 If a package conditionally depends on another package, if the information for a dependency must be computed at